KalkulatorHere/IE643/report.md

 ---

 ## Acknowledgments
-Special thanks to **Prof. B. Palaniappan** for guidance and course TAs for valuable discussions.
+Special thanks to course TAs for valuable discussions.

 ---